 - Test for Normal distribution: see Tests for Normal distribution.

 - Graph: click this button for graph options (see below).

-- Sample size: the number of cases N is the number of numerical entries for the variable that fulfill the selection criterion.
+- Sample size: the number of cases N is the number of numerical entries for the measurements variable that fulfill the filter.

 - Range: the lowest and highest value of all observations.

 - Arithmetic mean: the arithmetic mean is the sum of all observations divided by the number of observations.

 - Median: when you have 100 observations, and these are sorted from smaller to larger, then the median is equal to the middle value.
 If the distribution of the data is Normal, then the median is equal to the arithmetic mean.